-We design our research projects to help students find ways to be technically brilliant, socially responsible, enterprising and ultimately to make our world better.
+We design our research projects to help students find ways to be technically brilliant, socially responsible, and enterprising, and ultimately make our world better.

-Students can participate in research in a number of ways, through coursework, informal lab assistance, our Collaborative Undergraduate Research Experience, as graduate research assistants, and through thesis or dissertation work.
+Students can participate in research in a number of ways, through coursework, informal lab assistance, as graduate research assistants, and through thesis or dissertation work.

 Our research areas cross traditional disciplines, allowing students to work with internal and external faculty.
 Both undergraduate and graduate students collaborate with faculty, publish their results and present at professional conferences.

 Areas of Research

 Unmanned Aerial Systems & Flight Control Systems